Amstrad Computer User: ACU History

 ACU ran from August 1984 to May 1992, producing 90 issues in total.
-Originally a bi-monthly Amstrad User's club newsletter titled CPC464 User, it was renamed to Amstrad Computer User when the CPC664 was released in 1985.
+Originally a bi-monthly Amstrad User's club newsletter titled CPC 464 User, it was renamed to Amstrad Computer User when the CPC 664 was released in 1985.
 Its successor was CPC Attack, which was launched in June 1992.

 August 1984 to April 1985

-Amstrad Computer User started out as CPC464 User (subtitled ‘The Official AMSTRAD Micro Magazine’) and the first issue was dated August September 1984 and was 32 pages long.
+Amstrad Computer User started out as CPC 464 User (subtitled ‘The Official Amstrad Micro Magazine’) and the first issue was dated August September 1984 and was 32 pages long.
 Published by Amsoft, a division of Amstrad, the first couple of issues were not made available to the general public, but only to members of the Amstrad User Club.
-CPC464 User’s only editorial credit in the launch issue was Consultant Editor Gareth Jefferson.
-Content in these early months included News, Overview (an in-depth look at the CPC464), Q&A, Software Reviews, Listings, Programming and more.
+CPC 464 User’s only editorial credit in the launch issue was Consultant Editor Gareth Jefferson.
+Content in these early months included News, Overview (an in-depth look at the CPC 464), Q&A, Software Reviews, Listings, Programming and more.
 Early games featured included Roland in the Caves and Roland on the Ropes.

-The Jan/Feb 1985 issue 3, with slightly renamed title, Amstrad CPC464 User, was the first issue to go on sale to the general public costing 95p and 84 pages long.
+The Jan/Feb 1985 issue 3, with slightly renamed title, Amstrad CPC 464 User, was the first issue to go on sale to the general public costing 95p and 84 pages long.
 Simon Rockman is credited as editor along with other contributors.

-From issue 4 onwards Amstrad CPC464 User went monthly.
+From issue 4 onwards Amstrad CPC 464 User went monthly.
 Sorcery, from Virgin Games, is the first game to receive 5 stars in all ratings, Graphics, Playability, Addictiveness and Overall.

 ACU - June 1985 to January 1986

-May 1985's issue 6 features the newly released Amstrad CPC 664 (basically a 464 with a disk drive instead of a cassette deck) on the cover and in depth analysis and features inside.
+May 1985's issue 6 features the newly released Amstrad CPC 664 (basically a CPC 464 with a disk drive instead of a cassette deck) on the cover and in depth analysis and features inside.

 Following the release of the CPC 664, the June issue is the first to display the renamed title; the familiar Amstrad Computer User.
 The Gallup software chart is published for the first time.
 Topping the top 20 chart is Virgin’s Sorcery.
-Anne Coker joins the magazine as Assistant Editor.
+Anne Coker joins the magazine as assistant editor.

 A slight re-design for July’s issue 8.
 Credits list includes editorial and, for the first time, Production, Design and Advertising staff.
 Contents still include the regular Programming, Hardware and Software features.

 October 1985's issue 10 looks at the new Amstrad CPC 6128; a new computer with a disk drive plus 128k of memory.

 December 1985’s issue 12, and ACU’s 1st birthday, a bumper 148 page issue, featuring a re-design of the games reviews, again; which has a new ratings box that has marks out of 20 for Graphics, Sound, polish, First impression, lasting impression, value and a final comment.